girobusan/imp/README.md

 ## How it works

 When you load IMP!
 Locally, it opens up an editor, where you can enter or import your text, setup SEO tags and custom CSS.
-When the very same page is served over http, user gets a light, **static** HTML.
-Page does not require Java Script to be viewed, it's just plain HTML.
+When the very same page is served over http, user gets a light, clean HTML.
+Page does not require Java Script to be viewed by default, but there is an optional API for adding interactive content.
 [Demo and docs](https://girobusan.github.io/imp/).

 ![](docs/imp_screen.png)